cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

 ## Starting the Pi

 Once you have achieved that and configured the OS (do not forget to use a strong password), you need to update it after the customary reboot.

-Make sure your time is set up properly, which you can do with
+In case you do not have the master initially on a network, make sure your time is set up properly, which you can do with

 ```bash
 $ sudo date -s "Jan 2, 2020 14:03 EST"